tyler36/ddev-cypress/README.md

 ddev cypress-open
 ```

-This command also accepts arguments.
-Refer to the ["#cypress open" documentation](https://docs.cypress.io/guides/guides/command-line#cypress-open) for further details.
+See ["#cypress open" documentation](https://docs.cypress.io/guides/guides/command-line#cypress-open) for a full list of available arguments.

 Example: To open Cypress in interactive mode, and specify a config file